What is a Shipping Manifest?

 • Lifting points

 Items for transport listed on an Out of Gauge Manifest are usually awkward to place in ships and cost more than shipping standard containers.
-Since OOG items have abnormal dimensions, providing details such as proper lifting points allows the crew to load and unload safely.
-Safe unloading also means your product survives the trip with your profit margins intact.
+Since OOG items have abnormal dimensions, providing details such as proper lifting points allows the crew to load and unload the shipment safely.

 Reefer Manifest

 A list of refrigerated containers on board for cargo requiring specific temperature settings (chilled or frozen) that must be monitored.
-Lists provide information on:
+The list should provide information on:

 • Specific temperature